-Always carry the D or B impact tool or the 714B tool with the cutting edge protected or turned into handle.
+Always carry the B impact tool or the 714B tool with the cutting edge protected or turned into handle.

-Spring Tension Adjustment (D or B Impact Tool)
+D. Spring Tension Adjustment (B Impact Tool)

-2.11 To adjust tension of the operating spring on the B impact tool, use the screw in the rear of the handle.
+2.14 To adjust tension of the operating spring on the B impact tool, use the screw in the rear of the handle.
 Turning the screw clockwise reduces tension (indicator moves toward screw).
-Turning the screw counterclockwise increases tension (indicator moves toward blade). •For spring tension adjustment on the D impact tool, refer to 2.03.•
+Turning the screw counterclockwise increases tension (indicator moves toward blade).

-724A Tool
+E. 724A Tool

-2.12 The 724A tool (Fig. 4) is used to remove conductors from the terminals of 66-type connecting blocks.
+2.15 The 724A tool (Fig. 4) is used to remove conductors from the terminals of 66-type connecting blocks.
 The tool consists of a 2-pronged fork with an insulated handle.
 The fork is sized to fit around the beams of the terminal and underneath the seated conductor.
 Use of the 724A tool reduces the possibility of disturbing or degrading adjacent wire connections during removal of wire.